PCA of probability measures: Sparse and Dense sampling regimes: Rates of convergence of

-A Monge map between $\hat{\rho}$ and $\hat{\mu}$ might not exist when $m\neq m_0$ but an OT plan $\pi$ always does.
-From $\pi$, a transport map $T_{\pi}$ is constructed with the barycentric projection \eqref{eq:barycentric_projection}.
-However, the barycentric projection map is only defined on the support of $\hat{\rho}$ that is on $X_1,\cdots,X_{m_0}$.
+\paragraph{One-nearest neighbor estimator.} The barycentric projection map is only defined on the support of $\hat{\rho}$ that is on $X_1,\cdots,X_{m_0}$.
 The one-nearest neighbor extrapolation allows to extend this map to out-of-sample points.
 Let $V_j$ be the Voronoi cell centered at $X_j$, defined as:

 The one-nearest neighbor estimator of $T$ can then be defined by:

 where $I$ is the indicator function. \cite{manole2024plugin} show the following bound on the risk of $\hat{T}$.

 \begin{theorem}[Proposition 15 in \cite{manole2024plugin}] If the density $f$ of $\rho$ is bounded and Assumptions \ref{hyp:X_compact_etc}, \ref{hyp:X_standard} and \ref{hyp:smooth_potential} hold, then